The dual Bonahon-Schl\"afli formula: Introduction

 Our interest in the variation formula of the dual volume is also motivated by its consequences in the study of the geometry of quasi-Fuchsian manifolds.
-In a incoming work \cite{mazzoli2019dual_volume_WP}, the author has showed how the dual Bonahon-Schl\"afli formula can be used to produce an explicit linear bound of the dual volume of the convex core of a quasi-Fuchsian manifold $M$ in terms of the Weil-Petersson distance between the two hyperbolic metrics on the boundary of the convex core of $M$, in analogy to what has been done by \citet{schlenker2013renormalized} using the notion of \emph{renormalized volume} (see \cite{krasnov2008renormalized}).
+In an upcoming work \cite{mazzoli2019dual_volume_WP}, the author has shown how the dual Bonahon-Schl\"afli formula can be used to produce an explicit linear bound of the dual volume of the convex core of a quasi-Fuchsian manifold $M$ in terms of the Weil-Petersson distance between the two hyperbolic metrics on the boundary of the convex core of $M$, in analogy to what has been done by Schlenker \cite{schlenker2013renormalized} using the notion of \emph{renormalized volume} (see \cite{krasnov2008renormalized}).

-Concerning the renormalized volume, the dual Bonahon-Schl\"afli formula is the counterpart "at the convex core" of another remarkable relation, which was proved in \cite{schlenker2017notes} and concerns the geometry "at infinity" of convex co-compact hyperbolic manifolds and their renormalized volume $\RVol$.
-More precisely, let $(M_t)_t$ be a $1$- 0pt parameter family of quasi-Fuchsian manifolds, with conformal classes at infinity given by $c_t \in \Teich (\partial_\infty M)$.
+Concerning the renormalized volume, the dual Bonahon-Schl\"afli formula is the counterpart "at the convex core" of another remarkable relation, which was proved in \cite{schlenker2017notes} and concerns the geometry "at infinity" of convex co-compact hyperbolic manifolds and their renormalized volume $V_R$.
+More precisely, let $(M_t)_t$ be a $1$-\hsk parameter family of quasi-Fuchsian manifolds, with conformal classes at infinity given by $c_t \in \Teich (\partial_\infty M)$.
 The boundary at infinity of $M_t$ is naturally endowed with a complex projective structure $\sigma_t$, with underlying conformal structure $c_t$.
-We denote by $\mathcal{F}_t$ the horizontal measured foliation of the Schwarzian quadratic differential associated to the structure $\sigma_t$ with respect to the uniformized hyperbolic structure of $c_t$ (see \cite{schlenker2017notes} for details).
-Then, the derivative at $t = 0$ of the renormalized volume $\RVol$ of $M_t$ can be expressed as
+We denote by $\altmathcal{F}_t$ the horizontal measured foliation of the Schwarzian quadratic differential associated to the structure $\sigma_t$ with respect to the uniformized hyperbolic structure of $c_t$ (see \cite{schlenker2017notes} for details).
+Then, the derivative at $t = 0$ of the renormalized volume $V_R$ of $M_t$ can be expressed as